scalabli/quo/docs/apps.rst

 .. _tuple-type:

-Tuples as Multi Value Options
+Tuples as Multi Value Apps
 -----------------------------

-.. versionadded:: 4.0

 As you can see that by using `nargs` set to a specific number each item in the resulting tuple is of the same type.
 This might not be what you want.